tesseract-ocr/tessdoc/AddOns.md

 # External tools, wrappers and training projects for Tesseract.

-## Tesseract box editors and traning tools
+## Tesseract box editors and training tools

 Platform support depends on used language and experience of user.